eclipsesrl/udesly-docs/docs/wordpress-search-page.md

 - ### Categories
     It shows categories of the post and it must be added on a link element.
 This one will be repeated and if the link is inside a **List Item**, the whole List Item will be repeated.
-    Insert the following attribute on the Link element:
+    Insert he attribute:

     > item=categories

-    Optionally, you can limit the number of categories to show adding the attribute

-    >limit={number}

 - ### Tags
     It shows tags of the post and it must be added on a link element.
 This one will be repeated and if the link is inside a **List Item**, the whole List Item will be repeated.
-    Insert the following attribute on the Link element:
+    Insert he attribute:

     > item=tags

+## Search Results Count

+It's the number of the found results
+Insert a Text element and insert these attributes:

+> search=results-count

+## Search Query

+Search Query is the element that shows the keywords user inserted inside the Search Form.
+Insert a Text element and insert these attributes:

+> search=query

+## Search Max Pages

-    Optionally, you can limit the number of tags to show adding the attribute
+It indicates the maximum number of pages found in the current search query.

-    >limit={number}
+Insert a Text element and add the attribute:

+> search=max-pages

+## Search Current Page

+It indicates the search results page currently displayed.

+Insert a Text element and add the attribute:

+> search=current-page

 ---------
 > **Take in Mind**